BitTacklr/Projac/README.md

 ## TSql

-Syntactic sugar for writing SQL statements/procedures in the projection handlers.
+Syntactic sugar for writing SQL statements in the projection handlers.
 Parameters can be defined by passing in either an anonymously typed object or a strongly typed one.
 Properties magically become parameters of the SQL statement.

 ```csharp
 TSql.Statement(